nathhad/docker-rooterbuilder/README.md

 full support for building custom images, including all of the usual custom image abilities supported by the ROOter build environment.

-## Versions/Branches
+## Versions

-This git covers building different ROOter build environments in different branches:
+This git covers building different ROOter build environments.
+The files needed for creating a build environment image from scratch are located in a subfolder for each build environment:

-- **main**: 19.07.6 (the primary ROOter build environment)
+- **19076**: 19.07.6 (the primary ROOter build environment, 125+ routers, fully supported)
-- **18067**: 18.06.7 (supports several older routers)
+- **18067**: 18.06.7 (supports one older router, container in development)

 At this time the 18067 build environment is in testing.

-The instructions here are primarily for 19.07.6; some file names may change for the other build branches, but an effort has been made to point the changes out when possible.
+The instructions here are primarily for 19.07.6; some file names may change for the other build containers, but an effort has been made to point the changes out when possible.

 ## Relevant Links: